 Important steps to remember when stringing your bow

-If you choose to keep your string attached, you need to remember not to put to much pressure on yours limbs.
+If you choose to keep your string attached, you need to remember not to put too much pressure on your limbs.
 For example if you put your bow upright against your closet, this will cause tension on the limbs which is not good.
 This can cause the limbs to warp over time.

-- The best way to store a bow with the string on is to have a rack for your bow and keeping the pressure on the riser.
+- The best way to store a bow with the string on is to have a rack for your bow and keep the pressure on the riser.
 Either upside or downside is fine.

 - You can also store your bow hanging it on a hook. placing the hook between the riser and the string and letting it hang.

 - The third way that I recommend is to hang it by the string.
-Having two bolts and placing it on those.
-The tension on the string will not be a lot and is not enough to damage the bow longterm.
+Having two bolts and placing them on those.
+The tension on the string will not be a lot and is not enough to damage the bow long-term.

-Another very important thing to remember wood bows is this.
+Another very important thing to remember about wood bows is this.

 This is how you should store your bow

-This is a reason a lot of older bows get damaged and bad storage.
+This is a reason a lot of older bows get damaged and have bad storage.
 Choosing the correct storage place for your bow is important.
 Bad storage can cause delamination.
-Which means the layers of the wood will start to separate.
+This means the layers of the wood will start to separate.
 When this happens the bow can`t be repaired.

 Another common thing that happens when you store it in the wrong space is that the limbs get warped.
 This can be fixed by applying heat if the warp is a minor one if it’s big enough the bow can be unusable depending on the damage.
 Still, if you can repair a minor warp, it’s still something you want to avoid.
 Because when the limbs get warped the string will not be in the correct place and the limbs will lose their shape.S